KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Congratulation](documentation/images/congratulations.png)

 ## What's next?
 * Section contain appealing buttons which point direction that user can take next on the website.
+It has background gradient of main colors to make visible section break.

 ![What's next?](documentation/images/next.png)